codingisapaintodo/xic/README.md

 This fork is meant for creating operating systems.

-Currently working on replacing components that need darwin to work with freebsd ones to make it work indapentently (stage 1) i will make a seprate repo if you want to use it with darwin components
+Currently working on replacing components that need darwin to work with freebsd ones to make it work independently (stage 1) i will make a seprate repo if you want to use it with darwin components

 * `config` - configurations for exported apis for supported architecture and platform